-Audacity Price: Free
+Audacity price: Free

 Acoustica Standard Edition (macOS, Windows)

 Acoustica Standard Edition offers more than your average free audio editor in a package that won't break the bank.
-It's a high-resolution audio editor, with support for 32 bit audio and sample rates of up to 384 kHz.
+It's a high-resolution audio editor, with support for 32-bit audio and sample rates of up to 384 kHz.
 You can use Acoustica for single-track waveform editing or multi-track mixing where you can loop, stretch, and fade clips on a timeline.

 Basic effects include a limiter, an equalizer, and a suite of audio restoration tools for removing hiss, pop, and hum from recordings.
-Acoustica also includes support for external plugins in VST, VST3, and AU format.
+Acoustica also includes support for external plugins in VST, VST3, and AU format (on macOS).
 Each of these can be chained together, saved, and deployed with a click across multiple sessions and files.
 Build your effects in the Processing Chain box on the main interface by clicking the + button to add equalizers, limiters, plugins, and more.
 Acoustica is also compliant with common broadcast standards, making it easy for working with video soundtracks.